Activity 1: The Effect of Cold on Characteristics Important to Fishes

 6. After allowing temperatures to stabilize for 10 minutes, combine a saliva tube with a starch tube and a starch tube with a water tube at each temperature.
 Place back in the temperature bath.

-7. After every 2 minutes swirl each tube and do a Benedict's test for sugar on 1 milliliter of solution from each tube to see if the starch has been digested into sugar by the amylase.
+7. After every 2 minutes do a Benedict's test for sugar on 1 milliliter of solution from each tube to see if the starch has been digested into sugar by the amylase.
 Always use the same eyedropper for a given tube.
 Mixing eyedroppers can cause contamination and give misleading results.
 Here is how to do the Benedict's test:

 Squeeze about 1 ml (5? drops) of blue Benedict's Solution from the dropper bottle into a small test tube.